lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/02-Basic Commands.md

 USE a_database;
 ```

-However, this environment is already configured to use the `codeys_construction` database, so you don't need to do this!
+However, this environment is already configured to use the *codeys_construction* database, so you don't need to do this!

-To explore the schema of the database you are using, you first list the tables in your database:
+To explore the schema of the database you are using, first list the tables in your database:

 ```sql
 SHOW TABLES;